 Hand embroidery is a time consuming and sometimes meticulous process.
 It has taken me years of trial and error to find systems that work best for me…over the past 10 plus years I have been embroidering, I have tried many different techniques, materials, and products.

-Today I wanted to share with you 9 embroidery tricks that are sure to save you time as well as help you avoid frustration.
+Today I wanted to share with you 9 hand embroidery tricks that are sure to save you time as well as help you avoid frustration.
 An added bonus: all of these tricks are simple, inexpensive, and some are even free!

 Disclaimer: This post has some affiliate links in it.
 I receive a small commission from purchases at no additional cost to the buyer.
 I only recommend products I would use and love and that are of good quality.
 All opinions are my own!